Negotiator by trade.

 I never set out to be a growth consultant.
-I'm a negotiator by trade.
+I am a negotiator by trade.
 What follows is the short version of how IGP came to exist, and why it may or may not be right for you.

 Jan Potgieter · Founder, IGP

-I've spent the last twenty years at Imperium Negotiation Solutions, teaching and leading dealmaking for professional firms, boardrooms, and sales teams.
+I am a negotiator by trade.
+I have spent the last twenty years at Imperium Negotiation Solutions, teaching and leading dealmaking for companies like bp, Hilton, Pfizer, Vodafone, Nokia, Adidas, and LaLiga.
 Before that I spent years in enterprise software sales, selling systems to people who already thought in systems.
 That taught me something I never forgot: software is a slave to business process, not the other way round.
-Most software ages badly because it solves the wrong problem first.
+Most technology ages badly because it solves the wrong problem first.

 A few years ago I started building a machine for Imperium.
 A content engine trained on my own voice.
 A scorecard that qualified prospects before I wasted time on calls.
-A website that spoke the language I'd spent twenty years refining.
-The stack wasn't revolutionary.
+A website that spoke the way I had spent twenty years learning to speak.
+A prospecting system that found the right people and started the right conversations.
+The stack was not revolutionary.
 It was just mine, and it worked.

-Then I built the same kind of machine for my ex-wife's business.
-A style consultancy serving professional women over 45.
-Different audience, different voice, same shape underneath.
+Then I built the same kind of brain for another business — an executive coaching consultancy for professional women.
+Different audience, different voice, completely different market.
+Same architecture underneath.
 It worked there too.

-The real thing I discovered through all of this isn't "AI does content."
-Plenty of agencies are saying that and getting paid badly for it.
+The real thing I discovered is not "AI does content."
+Plenty of consultants say that and produce generic output.

 I built it for myself.
-I built it for my ex-wife's business.
-Now I'm opening it up to others.
+I built it for a coaching business.
+I built it for an industrial contractor.
+Now I am opening it up to others.

 Jan.